gdmoney/knowledge/philosophy.md

 ## Philosophy

+### Value Pluralism
+In ethics, value pluralism is the idea that there are several values which may be equally correct and fundamental, and yet in conflict with each other.
+In addition, value-pluralism postulates that in many cases, such incompatible values may be incommensurable, in the sense that there is no objective ordering of them in terms of importance.
+Value pluralism is opposed to value monism.
+Value-pluralism is an alternative to both **moral relativism** and **moral absolutism**.

 ### Ethics / Moral Philosophy
 A branch of philosophy that *"involves systematizing, defending, and recommending concepts of right and wrong behavior"*.
 The field of ethics, along with aesthetics, concerns matters of value, and thus comprises the branch of philosophy called **axiology**.